microverseinc/ror-social-scaffold/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple examples of steps.

 ### Prerequisites